Deliblatska Peščara: Characteristics

 Extensive grapevine cultivation spread while the sands were part of the Banat Military Frontier, until 1873.
 It was said that "there was no house without a grapevine" at the time.
 There were also large vineyard plantations, like the Pálfi and Sauerwald at Kajtasovo, Emanuelovac at Dubovac, Wekerle at Vladimirovac, Mramorak Vineyards and the vineyard at Šušara.
 The red grape was dominant (varieties of Othello, Trollinger, Sazodoš and Volovo Oko), but also cultivated were the white grape (White Othello, Kozje Sise) and the rose grape (Dinka).
 As the cultivation of vines on the sandy soil is an arduous work, many quit cultivation in time, leaving vast empty sand areas.

 Locality of Devojački Bunar is situated in the northwestern corner of the sands.
 It is a popular excursion place which also includes the only wooden church in Vojvodina, dedicated to Margaret the Virgin, in Serbian known as the Fiery Maria, and an old dolap.
 Dolap is a type of old water well, powered by animals, mostly horses or oxen.
 The well at Devojački Bunar extracted water from the depth of 163 m.

 An artistic colony "Deliblatska Peščara" is organized annually.
 In decades, until 2019, 432 artists participated in workshops, producing thousands of works, out of which 1,288 were given to the town of Pančevo.
 Established in 1969, the colony is centered at Devojački Bunar.

 In popular culture

-The sands was used as a filming location for numerous international and Serbian movies: Genghis Khan (1965), I Even Met Happy Gypsies (1967), It Rains in My Village (1968), Who's Singin' Over There?
-(1980), The Elusive Summer of '68 (1984), Battle of Kosovo (1989), The White Suit (1999), St. George Shoots the Dragon (2009) and some 10 other movies and co-productions.
+The sands was used as a filming location for numerous international and Serbian films: Genghis Khan (1965), I Even Met Happy Gypsies (1967), It Rains in My Village (1968), Who's Singin' Over There?
+(1980), The Elusive Summer of '68 (1984), Battle of Kosovo (1989), The White Suit (1999), St. George Shoots the Dragon (2009) and some 10 other films and co-productions.